dtolnay/rust-faq/README.md

 First, Rust has a moderately-complex type system, and must spend a non-negligible amount of compile time enforcing the constraints that make Rust safe at runtime.

 Secondly, the Rust compiler suffers from long-standing technical debt, and notably generates poor-quality LLVM IR which LLVM must spend time "fixing."
-The addition of a new internal representation called [MIR](https://github.com/rust-lang/rfcs/blob/master/text/1211-mir.md) to the Rust compiler offers the potential to perform more optimizations and improve the quality of LLVM IR generated, but this work has not yet occured.
+The addition of a new internal representation called [MIR](https://github.com/rust-lang/rfcs/blob/master/text/1211-mir.md) to the Rust compiler offers the potential to perform more optimizations and improve the quality of LLVM IR generated.

 Thirdly, Rust's use of LLVM for code generation is a double-edged sword: while it enables Rust to have world-class runtime performance, LLVM is a large framework that is not focused on compile-time performance, particularly when working with poor-quality inputs.